PaulMcClernan/OpenXTalk-Apple-CoreMIDI/README.md

 - maybe merge in my GM MIDI Utils Project (for GM/GS standard Names, Numbers, Controller Names, etc.)

-- maybe Port to LCB, or replace with LCB, UDI's Hypercard style 'ABC' Notation compatible opensource LCS Lib called makeSMF.
+- maybe Port to Builder, or replace with Builder, UDI's Hypercard style 'ABC' Notation compatible opensource Script Lib called makeSMF.
 This library was very well written all the way back in the early 2000s (late 1990s?).
 I've already updated it slightly, mostly to use 'bytes' instead of 'char' keyword (since it was written LiveCode has become fully Unicode ready, so a 'char' could be multi-byte unicode).

-- maybe port to LCB, or replace with LCB, my LCS scripts for dealing with MIDI's variable length quantities (VLQ), converting back and forth from 7-bits-per-byte (VLQ) to and from standard 8 bit bytes, hex, or decimal numbers.
+- maybe port to Builder, or replace with Builder, my Scripts for dealing with MIDI's variable length quantities (VLQ), converting back and forth from 7-bits-per-byte (VLQ) to and from standard 8 bit bytes, hex, or decimal numbers.
 Useful for encoding and decoding TimeStamp numbers in the Standard MIDI file specification.